Reuse To Go

 • Use cloth diapers instead of disposables

-• Bring your own reusable container for take out, and restaurant leftovers
+• Bring your own reusable container for take-out and leftovers

 • Hang bags on your doorknob

-• Keep a spare bag folded up in your purse, briefcase, backpack or glove compartment – one bag is better than none!
+• Keep a spare bag in your purse, briefcase, backpack – one bag is better than none!

 • Remember, you don’t need a special bag.
 Repurpose a beach tote, backpack or duffle bag

-• Use a carabineer or key chain to attach reusable water bottles to other things you’ll remember, like a purse, tote or lunch bag
+• Use a carabineer or clip to attach reusable water bottles to other things you’ll remember, like a purse, tote or lunch bag

 • When you wash your mug or bottle each night, put it back with your keys, wallet, glasses, etc. – things you’ll take with you when you leave home each day